tarwn/lessthandot-hugo/blogs/content/posts/2015-11-18-distributed-storage-how-sql-azure-replicas-work.md

 Things I simplified:

-  * Monitoring: I didn't model the fabric or neighbor-based monitoring, instead servers will magically come back online every time and monitoring is performed by the generic “network” simulation.
+  * Monitoring: I didn't model the fabric or neighbor-based monitoring, instead servers will magically come back online every time and monitoring is performed by the generic "network" simulation.
   * Writes/Commits: I simplified this to single insert commits
   * HTTP Error Messages: I used HTTP status codes in messages because I don't know the internal communications and it seemed good/simple enough